La Vermine du Lion: Reception

 The novel was included in Annick Béguin's Les 100 principaux titres de la science-fiction in 1981.

 L. Sprague de Camp called the book "a whale of a story," and with the permission of Carsac's widow undertook to translate it into English for the American market.
 His agent circulated a three-chapter sample with a synopsis of the remainder of the story to U.S. publishers, but it was rejected on the grounds that Carsac "had no name recognition in the US and, being dead, could not be sold as a 'coming' writer."

+The novel was translated into Russian (printed 25 times, both standalone and in anthologies), Lithuanian, Polish, and Bulgarian.